railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 	The information is therefore not encoded into the database as two separate events, which avoids many synchronization problems.
-	They are stored in two different tables, however, because a service is an analytical entry, but an analytical entry isn't necessarily a service.
+	They are stored in two different tables, however, because a service is an analytical entry, but an analytical entry is not necessarily a service.

-This isn't a classical approach but it's logical and pragmatic.
+This is not a classical approach but it is logical and pragmatic.
 Employee timesheets are a good indication of how the costs of a service enterprise are spread across different cases as reported in the analytic accounts.

 .. index::
    single: benefits

-An analytic account should be reflected in the general accounts, but there's no direct counterpart of these analytic accounts in the general accounts.
+An analytic account should be reflected in the general accounts, but there is no direct counterpart of these analytic accounts in the general accounts.
 Instead, if the hourly costs of the employees are correctly accounted for, the month's timesheet entries should be balanced by the salary + benefits package paid out to all the employees at the end of the month.

-Despite all this it's quite difficult to work out the average hourly cost of an employee precisely because it depends on:
+Despite all this it is quite difficult to work out the average hourly cost of an employee precisely because it depends on:

-* the extra hours that they've worked,
+* the extra hours that they have worked,

 * holidays and sickness,